jcxz/DIP/README.md

       - `-particle-count <number-of-particles>`
            determines the number of particles that will be used for simulation in mode 1.
-           `<number-of-particles>` is an integer representing the number of particles
+           `<number-of-particles>` is an integer representing the number of particles.

       - `-grid-size <dimensions>`
            determines dimensions of the uniform grid that is used for neighbour search acceleration.